jrvieira/juzt/README.md

 ## Usage

-**juzt** tests take only two arguments: a description string and a boolean expression that will fail the test if it evaluates to false, returning true on pass and false on fail.
+**juzt** tests take only two arguments: a description string and a boolean expression.

 ```javascript
 const juzt = require('juzt')